JacksonVirgo/github-discord-bridge/README.md

 - DISCORD_TOKEN -> Discord developer bot page "Settings->bot->reset token"
 - DISCORD_CHANNEL_ID -> In the Discord server, create a forum channel and right-click (RMB) to copy the channel ID (developer settings must be turned on for this).
 - GITHUB_TOKEN
+  1. Preface: Make sure you're creating these on the account that will be posting on Github.
+Such as a new account used primarily (and obviously) as a bot account
-  1. [New Fine-grained Personal Access Token](https://github.com/settings/personal-access-tokens/new) or follow these steps: Settings -> Developer settings -> Personal access tokens -> Fine-grained tokens -> Generate new token.
+  2. [New Fine-grained Personal Access Token](https://github.com/settings/personal-access-tokens/new) or follow these steps: Settings -> Developer settings -> Personal access tokens -> Fine-grained tokens -> Generate new token.
-  2. In the "Repository access" section, select "Only select repositories" and choose the specific repositories you need access to.
+  3. In the "Repository access" section, select "Only select repositories" and choose the specific repositories you need access to.
-  3. In the "Permissions" section, click on "Repository permissions" and set "Issues" to "Read & Write".
+  4. In the "Permissions" section, click on "Repository permissions" and set "Issues" to "Read & Write".
-  4. Generate and copy the personal access token.
+  5. Generate and copy the personal access token.
 - GITHUB_USERNAME -> The user the repository is under
 - GITHUB_REPO -> The repository name (in its URL)